Martin Luther King Jr. Memorial

 The Martin Luther King, Jr. Memorial is a national memorial located in West Potomac Park next to the National Mall in Washington, D.C., United States.
-It covers 4 acre and includes the Stone of Hope, a granite statue of Civil Rights Movement leader Martin Luther King Jr. carved by sculptor Lei Yixin.
+It covers 4 acre and includes the Stone of Hope, a granite statue of civil rights movement leader Martin Luther King Jr. carved by sculptor Lei Yixin.
 The inspiration for the memorial design is a line from King's "I Have a Dream" speech: "Out of the mountain of despair, a stone of hope."
-The memorial opened to the public on August 22, 2011, after more than two decades of planning, fund-raising, and construction.
+The memorial opened to the public on August 22, 2011, after more than two decades of planning, fundraising, and construction.

-This national memorial is the 395th unit in the United States National Park Service.
+This national memorial is the 395th unit in the United States National Park Service (NPS).
 The monumental memorial is located at the northwest corner of the Tidal Basin near the Franklin Delano Roosevelt Memorial, on a sightline linking the Lincoln Memorial to the northwest and the Jefferson Memorial to the southeast.
 The official address of the monument, 1964 Independence Avenue, S.W., commemorates the Civil Rights Act of 1964.

 A ceremony dedicating the memorial was scheduled for Sunday, August 28, 2011, the 48th anniversary of the "I Have a Dream" speech that Martin Luther King Jr. delivered from the steps of the Lincoln Memorial in 1963 but was postponed until October 16 (the 16th anniversary of the 1995 Million Man March on the National Mall) due to Hurricane Irene.

-Although this is not the first memorial to an African American in Washington, D.C., King is the first African American honored with a memorial on or near the National Mall and only the fourth non-President to be memorialized in such a way.
-The King Memorial is administered by the National Park Service (NPS).
+Although this is not the first memorial to an African American in Washington, D.C., King is the first African American honored with a memorial on or near the National Mall and only the fourth non-president to be memorialized in such a way.
+The King Memorial is administered by the National Park Service as part of its National Mall and Memorial Parks.